On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: The Main Result

 where the maximum is taken over all possible alignments $(\pi,\nu)$.

 The main result of the present paper asserts that if the score $s(1,1)$ is large enough, then the variance of the optimal score is of order $n$.
-More precisely, \begin{theorem} Let $\{X_i\}_{i\in\N}$ and $\{Y_i\}_{i\in\N}$ be two independent sequences of iid Bernoulli random variables with parameter $1/2$.
-Let the substitution matrix be such that $s(1,0)=s(0,1)=0$, $s(0,0)=1$ with moreover no gap penalty, i.e., $q =0$.
-Then, there exist $c>0$ and $s>0$, such that if $s(1,1)\geq s$, then
+More precisely, \begin{theorem} Let $(X_i)_{i\ge 1}$ and $(Y_i)_{i\ge 1}$ be two independent sequences of iid Bernoulli random variables with parameter $1/2$.
+Let the substitution matrices be such that $s(1,0)=s(0,1)=0$, $s(0,0)=1$ with moreover no gap penalty, i.e., $q =0$.
+Then, there exist $s^*>0$ and $C>0$, such that if $s(1,1)\geq s^*$, then

-for all $n\in\mathbb{N}$. \end{theorem} The last theorem implies that ${\rm Var} L_n=\Theta(n)$, using the upper bound obtained, via the tensorization property of the variance, in \cite{steele1}, \cite{steele2}.
+for all $n\in\mathbb{N}\backslash\{0\}$. \end{theorem} The above theorem implies that ${\rm Var} L_n=\Theta(n)$, i.e., $\var L_n$ is both lower and upper bounded by constants (independent of $n$) times $n$, using the upper bound obtained, via the tensorization property of the variance, in \cite{Steele86}.

-The main idea developed in proving the above theorem, is to show that when changing the length of a randomly chosen block in $X$, then this process has a tendency to increase the score.
-Since the number of blocks of a certain length has fluctuations of order $\Theta(n)$ this, in turn, implies that ${\rm Var}L_n$ is of order $\Theta(n)$.
+The main idea developed in proving the above theorem, is to show that changing the length of a randomly chosen block in $X$ has a tendency to increase the score.
+Since the number of blocks of a certain length has variance of order $\Theta(n)$ this, in turn, implies that ${\rm Var}L_n$ is of order $\Theta(n)$.

-Let us now explain what a block of $X$ is, starting with a formal definition.
+Let us present the heuristics for this proof and let us now start with a formal definition.